Jamie Livingstone, Head of Oxfam Scotland

 Joe Dyer, Fundraising Manager

 Joe's role is to coordinate Oxfam's face to face fundraising in Scotland, generating financial support from the public and managing a team of public-facing fundraisers.
-Joe has managed campaigns for fundraising agencies and also working in-house with charities and has experience of setting up and running direct debit and text donation campaigns, using methods such as street, door to door, and private site fundraising.
+Joe has worked for several in-house charities and agencies throughout Scotland.

 Maren Thompson, Fundraising Officer